andrew-wilkes/cubic/README.md

 Hold down the CTRL key and left mouse button to zoom when moving the mouse.

-Hold down the Shift key and left mouse button to pan when moving the mouse. *This feature may be removed in the future*.

 ## UI Control Panel

 ![Control Panel](media/control-panel.png)